Daddy Long Legs (musical): US regional productions

 The production was co-premiered by the Rubicon, TheatreWorks Silicon Valley at the Mountain View Center for the Performing Arts in Mountain View, California from January 20 until February 14, 2010; (extended through February 21), and Cincinnati Playhouse in the Park from March 13 until April 10, 2010; in what was called as a "rolling world premiere," due to the various changes continually made to the show on the road.
 TheatreWorks Silicon Valley participated in the New York casting, and built the sets, props, and costumes, which were shipped to Rubicon for the initial performances.
 Subsequent productions included the Northlight Theatre in Illinois from September 16 until October 24, 2010; the Cleveland Play House's Allen Theatre at Playhouse Square from October 21 until November 13, 2011; the Gem Theatre in Detroit, Michigan from October 12 until November 20, 2011; the Merrimack Repertory Theatre in Lowell, Massachusetts from February 9 until March 4, 2012; the Skylight Music Theatre's Cabot Theatre in Milwaukee, Wisconsin from March 9 to April 1, 2012; and Florida Studio Theatre's Gompertz Theatre from February 5 until April 5, 2014.
 McGinnis and Hancock returned to play the roles of Jerusha and Jervis in some of the stagings.
 Several stagings featured Ephie Aardema, Christy Altomare and Penny McNamee as Jerusha and Kevin Earley as Jervis.
 The production was presented a second time by TheatreWorks Silicon Valley, November 30 - December 31, 2016, extended through January 7, 2017.
-The revival, directed by Robert Kelley, starred Hilary Maiberger and Derek Carley.
+The revival, directed by Robert Kelley, starred Hilary Maiberger and Derek Carley.SimonFest Theatre Company presented the musical in Cedar City, Utah, from July 7 to July 31, 2021, at the Heritage Center Theater, before transferring to the Center for the Arts at Kayenta in Ivins, Utah, where it played August 11–14, 2021.
+The production was directed by Douglas Hill and starred Sceri Ivers as Jerusha Abbott and Ian Oliver as Jervis Pendleton, with scenic design by Brad Shelton, lighting design by Rebekah Bugg, and costume design by Tonya Christensen.